Rifles in the American Civil War: Modified ammunition types

 An alternative type of rifle ammunition which saw use during the Civil War was the exploding bullet.
 One of the few standard-issue exploding bullets was designed by Samuel Gardiner Jr. for the Union Army.
 These Gardiner rounds were similar to the Minié ball but filled with fulminate and a time fuse set to detonate one to three seconds after firing.
 Their primary use was anti-materiel such as setting fire to vehicles and ammunition, since their fragmentary properties were deemed at best to cause unnecessarily cruel wounds.
-After initial testing in the fall of 1862, the Union ordered 100,000 of these bullets and issued them to units in the field (such as the 2nd New Hampshire), although by the end of the war 75,000 rounds were still in storage.
+After initial testing in the fall of 1862, the Union ordered 100,000 of these bullets and issued them to units in the field (such as the 2nd New Hampshire), although by the end of the war, 75,000 rounds were still in storage.
 The Confederates attempted to claim the moral high ground by arguing they never stooped to using exploding bullets, however the Richmond Arsenal manufactured at least 100,000 exploding bullets and examples of Confederates using exploding bullets can be found during the Battle of Glendale and the Siege of Vicksburg.

 One ammunition type which could be mistaken for an exploding bullet was the Williams cleaner bullet.
 Such bullets were included in each packet of regular ammunition and designed to clear any residue out of the barrel when fired.
-When in flight however the cleaning components gave the impression of being exploding bullets.
-Due to complaints that they damaged the barrel of the rifle, the US Army discontinued their use in September 1864.
+When in flight, however, the cleaning components gave the impression of being exploding bullets.
+Due to complaints that they damaged the barrels of the rifle, the US Army discontinued their use in September 1864.

 The use of more exotic types of ammunition during the Civil War is harder to confirm.
 According to US Army records, up to 200,000 fragmentation bullets were ordered from Ira W. Shaler, although there is no evidence they were actually issued to troops.
 Both sides accused the other of using poisoned bullets, and while neither government authorized their use and manufacture, it is possible that individuals modified their bullets in this way.